tlalexandre/PP5CodeInsitute/README.md

 ### Order Confirmation Email

-An email is sent to both authnetication and non authenticated users upon the completion of a successful purchase from the store
+An email is sent to both authenticated and non authenticated users upon the completion of a successful purchase from the store

 <details><summary>Order Confirmation Email</summary>
 <img src="./documentation/images/features/orderconfirmationemail.png">